 digiKam team is proud to announce the digiKam Software Collection 2.0.0 release candidate!

 With this release, digiKam include a lots of bugs fixes to progress in stability for future production use.
-This is the last stage before final release planed at end of July 2011
+This is the last stage before final release planned at end of July 2011

 digiKam include since 2.0.0-beta5 a new tool to export on RajCe web service.